Bira/octopus-carnival/_drafts/hells-rebels-3-part-2.md

 The downside when using GURPS is that if your PCs are overly focused on dungeon delving they might not have the skills necessary to cause a good impression here.
-In this case I suggest being generous and using the same tactic as the original module: asking for tests from skills at least one delver would have at a good level, even when GURPS recommends another skill none of them have.
+In this case I suggest being generous and using the same tactic as the original module: if none of the delvers has the most appropriate skill, ask for a roll on the closest skill one of them does have.

 ## Part 4: Breaking the Menador Gap

 The Menador Gap is a mountain pass in the mountains separating Ravounel from central Cheliax.
-It's the only workable route for marching an army through those mountains, so it must be closed.
+It's the only viable route for marching an army through those mountains, so it must be closed.
 The PCs start the adventure at level 7, and the book says they should be level 8 before tackling this chapter.